mdhugge/election_analysis/README.md

 - Breakdown of the number of votes and the percentage of the total votes each candidate received

 The candidate name is the third column in [election_results](https://github.com/mdhugge/election_analysis/blob/main/Resources/election_results.csv), so using an index I was able to obtain the candidate name and add it to a list of all candidates.
-An 'if' statement was used to ensure that each candidate was only included once in the list and to begin tracking the number of votes for each candidate.
-A 'for' loop was used to calculate the total number of votes for each candidate and precentage of votes each candidate won.
+An ' if ' statement was used to ensure that each candidate was only included once in the list and to begin tracking the number of votes for each candidate.
+A ' for ' loop was used to calculate the total number of votes for each candidate and precentage of votes each candidate won.

 ```
 for row in reader: